0b0bby0/wxEditor/README.md

 wxEditor
 ========

 A barebones gui text editor.
 Written in python, using wxPython.
+Distributed under GPLv2.